AnaZonia/moon_notes/000 Ana Did Science Today.md

   - "[[001 The Bridge]]"
 dg-publish: true
 ---
+## 07/10, Mon - Wrapping up

+Sent the GMA and am wrapping up coding for the meeting tomorrow.

+Need to send off emails to the PRISM guests.

 ## 03/10, Thu - Coding

 I'm realizing that this dataset shows a lot of the forests as disturbed